celia-brt/sydney-restaurants-sql/README.md

 # sydney-restaurants-sql
- # 🍜  Sydney Restaurant Investment Guide - A Data Analysis (SQL)
+ # 🍜  Sydney Restaurant Investment Analysis | SQL Case Study

 ## The Question
 You have $500,000 and you want to open a restaurant in Sydney.